circled-me/server/README.md

 - Albums
   - Adding local server contributors and viewers
   - Sharing albums with anyone with a "secret" link
-- Chat over websockets and with push notifications
+- Chat with push notifications
 - Filtering photos by year, month, location, etc
 - Moments - automatically grouping photos by time and location
 - Reverse geocoding for all assets